giralt/draft-xxx-operational-compute-metrics/draft-rcr-opsawg-operational-compute-metrics.md

 necessarily need to rely on a complete ecosystem of carefully designed open standards to enable horizontal interoperability across all the involved parties.
-This document envisions ALTO playing a role as part of the ecosystem of open standards that are necessary to deploy and operate the edge cloud.

 As an example, consider a user of an XR application who arrives at his/her home by car.
 The application